milwad-dev/laravel-validate/docs/1.x/valid-capital-char-with-number.md

 ## ValidCapitalCharWithNumber

-If you may to validation a capital character with number you can use `ValidCapitalCharWithNumber` rule:
+If you want to validate a capital character with number you can use `ValidCapitalCharWithNumber` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidCapitalCharWithNumber;